Tessa Gunn UKCP Registered Gestalt Psychotherapist and Supervisor

 Gestalt is a German word and has no exact translation to English - but is most commonly associated with the idea of wholeness and how one configures and makes meaning of the world (what one perceives/doesn't perceive) and how one moves through a cycle from inaction to action and satisfaction and back to inaction again.
 Gestalt therapy is also connected with the idea of cycles of creation and destruction and the idea that if something feels unfinished, humans will seek closure by searching out experiences that conjure up similar feelings to the ones experienced as unfinished and will try to ensure a better outcome than the one originally experienced.
 (You may have heard of the phrase 'unfinished business'.)
 The observation is that people will repeat actions and behaviour over and over trying to find a way to resolve unfinished situations - the tragedy is that this often involves repeating the non-useful behaviours and getting the same old unsatisfactory results.
 This is one of the reasons why many people make bad relationship choices over and over again in their life as they continue to choose partners whose relationship style feels familiar yet contributes to the individual getting fixed in a particular style of relating (e.g. 'victim'; 'martyr'; 'parent'; 'child' etc.) or why individuals perceive themselves as unworthy or not good enough even when others around them see them as capable, resourceful, good people.

 Gestalt therapy was initially conceived in the 1940s and 50s and has, at its roots, elements of Gestalt psychology; field theory; body structure and process, the dialogic method based on Buber's philosophy of humans being relational creatures who require to be fully seen and met by another human being; experimentation using all manner of creative methods from drama to dreamwork to dance to movement to art to role play to sand tray work etc; existentialism; phenomenology; Tao/ Buddhism/Eastern religions, including mindful and meditative practice; American pragmatism and action learning.
 At its inception, Gestalt therapy was a revolutionary departure from pysychoanalysis - reflecting a desire to support a more balanced relationship between therapist and client (so the therapist is not the silent expert/blank screen in the room) and to encourage the client to be active (not passive) and to take responsibility for his or her actions (or inaction) and to face the part we play in our own experience of life, rather than to be a victim and let the world happen to us.
 And while this core thread to live authentically still exists, Gestalt has evolved to also emphasise the healing qualities of the client:therapist relationship itself alongside its quest for meaningful and choiceful living.
-Overall, Gestalt therapy is very much a creative, interactive, here and now, process where the therapist, rather than being a blank screen, will respond authentically to the client with the aim of giving useful, compassionate and supportive feedback and perspectives.
+Overall, Gestalt therapy is very much a creative, interactive, here and now, process where the therapist, rather than being a blank screen, will respond authentically to the client with the aim of giving useful, compassionate and supportive feedback and perspectives and of creating safe 'experiments' where new behaviour can be played with.
 In recent years, the findings from neuroscience, infant development, awareness, compassion, mindfulness, stress and trauma research are backing up the theory and methods which gestalt therapists have used for years.

 If you have any questions about Gestalt or existential/humanistic therapy, or how I work, please feel free to contact me by e-mail, or phone, as above.